networknt/light-doc/content/en/service/gateway/_index.md

 * [light-proxy-client][] to bring legacy consumers to the light ecosystem with all the cross-cutting concerns
 * [light-balancer][] to enable the high availability of light-proxy-client (LPC) for multiple consumers on the same host.
 * [light-proxy-server][] to bring legacy providers to the light ecosystem with all the cross-cutting concerns.
+* [external-access-point][] to wrap one or more internal or external APIs and expose a single API to the third-party consumers.

 [http-sidecar]: /service/http-sidecar/
 [Multiple OAuth 2.0]: /service/gateway/multiple-oauth/